Building a startup from the ground up is exciting. This is your opportunity to change the world.

 To put the interns you hire to good use, below are things you must avoid:

-Getting interns who are jacks of all trades but master of none won’t help fill in the gaps your startup sorely needs.
+Getting interns who are used as jacks of all trades but masters of none won’t help fill in the gaps your startup sorely needs.

 They may only be in your startup for a cup of coffee, but you should still give interns a chance to learn and perform tasks that contribute to your goals.